-Having a study abroad programme at BISLA is an idea that has been around for a few years.
-It has not yet been officially adopted; however, we are offering this option to the student who would be interested.
-The idea of this programme consists of students devoting their third year to either a year-long exchange programme or a combination of exchange for one semester and an internship for the other.
+The idea of this programme consists of students devoting their third year to either a yearlong exchange programme or a combination of exchange for one semester and an internship for the other.
 In this way, students would have more time to explore the professional world and/or other countries and simultaneously, they would still have another year to finish their BISLA studies and write their thesis properly.

-If you would be interested in more information, please contact the Undergraduate Studies Coordinator (Dr. Kusá).
+If you would be interested in more information, please contact the Undergraduate Studies Coordinator (Dr. Kusá) or Lucia Sulíková.